suthardinesh626/Partner-Allocation/API_EXAMPLES.md

 # API Examples & Testing

-This document provides ready-to-use API examples for testing the Rentkar system.
+This document provides ready-to-use API examples for testing the Partner-Allocation system.

 ## Prerequisites